 961,900,838,777,715,654,592,531,469,408,346,285,223,162,

 All five LUTs use same subsampling level of transfer function.
 The only difference is the level of discontinuity around threshold.
-Once distortion is not observed on LUT#1,#2, negligibly small for #3 and noticeable for #4 and #5 we conclude that source of the problem is discontinuity around threshold but not by the subsampling.
-Indeed although subsampling step looks significant it should be taken into account that forward Hadamard transform does not contain normalization included and signal range increases four times.
+Once distortion is not observed on LUT#1, #2, negligibly small for #3 and noticeable for #4 and #5 we can conclude that source of the problem is discontinuity around threshold but not the LUT subsampling.
+Indeed although subsampling step looks significant on chart it should be taken into account that forward Hadamard transform does not have normalization included and signal range increases four times before apply the LUT.
 That makes effect of subsampling negligible.

-As can be seen from above analysis the ramp quantization effect is caused by LUT designed for high QP range (above 48), became less and disappear completely when LUTs for lower QP values are use.
+As can be seen from above analysis the ramp quantization effect is caused by LUT designed for higher QP range (above 48), then becomes less and disappears completely if LUTs for lower QP values are used.
 Indeed ideal ramp without considering codec quantization effect may be distorted by this certain transfer function designed for high QP values.
 However the Hadamard transform domain filter as a post-reconstruction filter is applied to signal after inverse quantization and reconstruction.
 The design of transfer function takes into account level of quantization error at giver certain QP.
 At high QP values (>48) quantization effect introduced by encoding process expected to be much higher than error caused by applying of this certain transfer function.
 It is expected that in real practical case distortion introduced by filter cannot be subjectively noticeably in presence of compression distortion caused by high QP value.
 Other transfer functions in LUT designed for lower QP values do not have such effect or effect is meaningless.
 Nevertheless to ensure that ideal ramp is not distorted even in hypothetical case after applying transfer function from higher QP values the following solution is proposed.

 Proposed solution